-In an earlier post I made reference to the fact that something had finally forced me to get a French bank account, after 2 months of holding out.
+In an earlier post I made reference to the fact that something had finally forced me to get a French bank account, after two months of holding out.
 And it’s related to my being a cinephile: the movies.

 How do you fix this, especially if you love movies?
 Enter the UGC Pass Illimité, or “Netflix Live” as I like to call it.